HP Printer not connecting to wifi

 • Look over the message mentioned at the top of the network report.
 Follow the instructions specified to troubleshoot the printer connection problem.

-• Check for SSID or the network name under the Current Configuration section.
+• Check for the SSID or the network name under the Current Configuration section.
 If the network name is not mentioned, reconnect the printer to the wireless network.

 Solution 2: Check the Configuration Settings of the Wireless Router